Failed Background Check After Job Offer: Employers Guide in 2023

 Summary on Denying Employment, Rescinding Job Offers, & Taking Adverse Action Legally

 Ultimately, employers have a huge responsibility when using a background check as part of the hiring process.
-When a failed background check after job offer results in rescinding the offer, the employer wants to make sure they have followed all the legal requirements for conducting the screening, using the information correctly, and notifying the candidate of the adverse action.
+When an unsuccessful background check after job offer results in rescinding the offer, the employer wants to make sure they have followed all the legal requirements for conducting the screening, using the information correctly, and notifying the candidate of the adverse action.

 The following points should be taken into consideration before communicating with the employer and sending notice: